dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 select * from final
 ```

-5. Create the file `packages.yml` in your main directory
+5. In your main directory, create the file `packages.yml`.
 6. Copy the following text into the file and click **Save**.

 ```sql